pabloazurduy/pabloazurduy.github.io/_tabs/about.md

 ## 👋 About Me

 Hi there!
 I'm Pablo, MS in Operations Research from University de Chile and currently a Data Scientist at Uber living on Amsterdam.

 ![Pablo Azurduy Avatar](https://avatars.githubusercontent.com/u/24685386?v=4){: w="240" .right }

+At Uber I do a bit of everything, nowadays, I'm more focused on Causal Inference, Experimentation and Optimization.
+I studied Operations Research (OR) hence I try to stay as close as possible to Optimization.
+However, there's no perfect job, as a consequence, being a "generalist" was my path to survive.
+I try to keep myself studying every week, and that's one of the reasons why I start writing notes.

+## About this blog

-I started to writing notes, to myself, while I was studying to help me remember things later, my memory has never been particularly good.
-Now, I'm trying to keep writing them but sharing with a broader audience, just because, maybe someone finds them useful too.
+My memory has never been particularly good, so I started to writing notes for myself, while studying, to help me remember things later.
+Nowadays, I'm trying to keep writing but sharing publicly, just because, maybe, someone finds them useful too.

-The idea of this blog is to share this notes with more people, they are mainly related with Data Science, [Bayesian Inference][4], [Causal Inference][3], Optimization, among others.
+The topics of this blog are; Data Science, [Bayesian Inference][4], [Causal Inference][3], Optimization, and anything other thing that I'm interested about, otherwise I wouldn't call myself a ~~involuntary~~ "generalist".

 ### 📧 Contact